PaulodSousa/Haplo-Diploid_Equilibrium/README.md

 dispersion.
 The second solution involves changing the genotype and allele frequencies, biasing any population genetic statistic.

 We developed a R framework to compute some population genetic statistics of haploid-diploid data without any data transformation.
-Furthermore we relaxed Hardy-Weinber model in order to accomodate for the differences in ploidy and the the particular reproductive cycle of haplo-diploids (diploids mate with haploids to produce other diploids but produce haploids through asexual reproduction).
+Furthermore we relaxed Hardy-Weinber model in order to accomodate for the differences in ploidy in the population and the the particular reproductive cycle of haplo-diploids (diploids mate with haploids to produce other diploids but produce haploids through asexual reproduction).

 This repository contains: